How Much Water To Drink A Day For Older Adults

 Try Making Flavored Water

-Mixing fruit, electrolyte powders, or flavored drops with plain water can make drinking it less cumbersome and boring.
+Mixing fruit, electrolyte powders, or flavored drops with plain bottled water can make drinking it less cumbersome and boring.
+However, these may contain unwanted added sugars, so try for sugar-free options or use fresh fruit as an alternative.

 Prevent Fluid Loss